Ron DeSantis 5 p.m. update on Milton shows hurricane may shift south of Tampa

 “There’s just no way of saying” where the center of the storm will hit, DeSantis said, adding 51 Florida counties are now under a state of emergency he declared Saturday.

-DeSantis advised storm surge is likely to hit the entire Southwest Florida coast as Milton barrels toward landfall.
-He said 600 ambulances have been assembled by the state that will be ready to assist.
-There are also thousands of gallons of gasoline and diesel fuel ready to help transportation measures.
+DeSantis advised that a storm surge is likely to hit the entire Southwest Florida coast as Milton barrels toward landfall.
+He said the state has assembled 600 ambulances that will be ready to assist.
+Thousands of gallons of gasoline and diesel fuel are also prepared to help with transportation measures.

 DeSantis also urged that debris cleanup in multiple counties after the disaster caused by Hurricane Helene on Sept.
 26 will continue in all counties impacted.
-He said that continues 24 hours per day every day until Milton slams Florida.
+He said that it would continue 24 hours a day, every day until Milton slams Florida.

 Feeder bands and outer reach rain bands from Milton have already caused cloud cover Sunday over much of the Florida peninsula.
 The Southwest Florida Coast from Naples north to about Sarasota got hit with hard rain much of Sunday.